 The Florida probate court refused to deem the claims timely filed.
 The Florida probate court concluded that “the failure to file was a result of the negligence and lack of knowledge of the attorney, who is licensed in Florida, despite working in another state, and those excuses did not amount to justice requiring the court to allow the late filing of the claims.”

 On appeal, the Florida appellate court considered the proper interpretation of Rule 2.520(f) after the institution of mandatory electronic filing.
 Specifically, does section (f) only apply to formatting and technical issues, or does section (f) allow for the clerk to accept a document that has only been paper filed?
-The Florida appellate court agreed with the interpretation advanced by the Florida probate court, finding that the creditor claim was untimely filed because section (f) does not apply to attempts to file paper documents.
+The Florida appellate court agreed with the interpretation advanced by the Florida probate court, finding that the statement of claim was not timely filed because section (f) does not apply to attempts to file paper documents.
 The appellate court reasoned:

 Rule 2.525(d) requires all documents to be filed electronically and sets forth a list of eight exceptions to mandatory e-filing requirement.
 The Bank’s interpretation of Rule 2.520(f) would essentially add another exception by allowing paper filing for everyone, so long as they later resubmitted the filing electronically.
 Such a broad exception is inconsistent with the mandatory nature of the e-filing requirement and the limited list of exceptions.
 When the requirements of Rule 2.520(f) are read in pari materia with the rest of the rules, it is apparent that they do not contemplate that a clerk must accept for filing paper documents other than those within the exceptions of Rule 2.525(d).
 To allow this would compel the clerk to convert these documents to electronic records, even though the clerk’s duty is limited to converting only those paper documents which fall under exceptions to the electronic filing rule.
 Thus, we agree with the trial court’s interpretation of the rule.